Rubayet19/personal-api-dashboard/project.md

 - Login Form: Input fields for email, password.
 - Store the user's JWT token in memory or in localStorage once retrieved (for mocking).
 - Use React state or form libraries to handle inputs.
+- Dont forget to do Integration tests whenever possible

 ### 2.2 Backend Authentication (main.py)